Banana Smoothie Recipe for a Low Oxalate Smoothie

 Also, strive to create a nice balance of flavor in your banana smoothie recipes.

-A more tropical approach would be replacing the dairy yogurt with coconut yogurt.
+A more tropical approach would be replacing the dairy with coconut milk, coconut yogurt, or coconut ice cream.

 Return to Gluten Free Breakfast Cereal